JayaruPerera/Desh-E-Mart/README.md

-# Single Page Dev Portfolio Resource Bundle
+# Desha E-Mart Website

-Welcome to the Single Page Dev Portfolio Resource Bundle!
-This package contains everything you need to create a stunning, interactive portfolio using React, Next.js, TailwindCSS, and Framer Motion.
+Welcome to the Desa E-Mart repository.
+This package contains everything that we use to develop this site.

-## Contents

-This bundle includes two main folders:

-1. `designs/` - Contains all the design files
-2. `starter-template/` - Contains the starter code for your portfolio project

 ## Getting Started